Is 699 a Good Credit Score?

 What Else Can You Get with a 699 Credit Score?

-With a 699 credit score, you will probably be approved for a variety of secured and unsecured loans including home mortgages, personal loans, and credit cards.
-You may not snag the loans with the lowest rates or the best terms (these are often reserved for those with a score of 740 or higher), but you should be able to qualify for many different kinds of loans.
+With a 699 credit score, you’ll probably be approved for a variety of secured and unsecured loans, including home mortgages, personal loans, and credit cards.
+You may not secure the loans with the lowest rates or the best terms (which are often reserved for those with a score of 740 or higher), but you should be able to qualify for many different kinds of loans.
 Here’s a closer look.

 Can I Get a Credit Card with a 699 Credit Score?

-With a 699 credit score, you should be able to get approved for most credit cards, including some with such perks as cash back and travel rewards.
-You may also be offered cards with competitive APRs (annual percentage rates) or possibly 0% APR promotional financing offers.
+With a 699 credit score, you should be able to get approved for most credit cards, including some with perks such as cash back and travel rewards.
+You may also qualify for cards with competitive annual percentage rates (APR) or possibly 0% APR promotional financing offers.

-However, you’ll probably need to have a credit score of at least 740 to be approved for some of the premium rewards credit cards.
-These might grant access to posh airport lounges or offer the longest promotional financing offers.
+However, you’ll probably need to have a credit score of at least 740 to qualify for some of the premium rewards credit cards.
+These may grant access to posh airport lounges or offer welcoming bonuses.

 Can I Get an Auto Loan with a 699 Credit Score?